Why Do I Wake Up Sweaty in a Cold Room?

 - It occurs suddenly and intensely

 In most cases where sweating only occurs under the blanket, the issue is environmental — not medical.
-For most people, the pattern resolves when the insulation layer changes.
+For most people, the pattern often eases when the insulation layer changes.

 The Real Takeaway